Start your care

 Asking thoughtful NDIS SIL provider questions helps ensure the provider is transparent, participant-focused, and committed to delivering quality SIL accommodation that truly feels like home.

-Questions to Ask on a SIL Home Tour
+Questions to ask on a SIL Home Tour

 Questions to Ask SIL Providers During a Tour

 Tours and conversations offer the best opportunity to see whether a provider is the right match.
-Here are essential questions to consider:

 • How will you support my goals and independence?